members

 Get a quote for divorce purposes

-If you are going through a divorce or dissolution of a marriage or civil partnership, the value of your pension benefits will be taken into account by the court when finalising any settlement.
+If you are going through a divorce or dissolution of a marriage or civil partnership, the court will account for the value of your pension benefits when finalising any settlement.
 You and your ex-spouse or partner will each need to inform the court of the value of the benefits you have built up.

 Greater Manchester Pension Fund (GMPF) will calculate how much your benefits are worth and provide you with a cash equivalent transfer valuation (CETV) for divorce purposes.